Kydinhvan/Obsidian_note/Comp Eng/Processes and Threads Synchronization.md

 - Nothing special about them
 - The instructions for acquire/release are longer than general processes instructions, so a busy waiting solution for them is acceptable

+### Question 3
-2. Assume we have a shared buffer of size N, and we allow multiple producers and consumers.
+Assume we have a shared buffer of size N, and we allow multiple producers and consumers.
 Given skeleton producer code (no synchronization):
 ```c
 public void produce(Work item) {    // is “in” a shared variable in this problem?
 	buffer[in] = item;